chauff/cse1500-web-transcripts/Lecture-8.md

 <sup>Figure taken from page 56, CSRHPE.</sup>

 :point_up: In general, mobile applications are more vulnerable than web applications; the worst issues were found in the *security features* category, which includes authentication, access control, confidentiality and cryptography issues.
 99% of mobile applications had at least one issue here.
-The *environment* category is also problematic with 77% of web applications and 88% of mobile applications having an issue here - this refers to server mis-configurations, improper file settings, sample files and outdated software versions.
+The *environment* category is also problematic with 77% of web applications and 88% of mobile applications having an issue here - this refers to server misconfigurations, improper file settings, sample files and outdated software versions.
 The third category to mention is *Input validation and representation* which covers issues such as cross-site scripting (we cover this later in this lecture) and SQL injection (covered in a DB lecture), which is present in most mobile applications and 44% of web applications.
 The latter is actually surprising, as a lot of best practices of how to secure web applications exist - clearly though, these recommendations are often ignored.

-If we zoom in on the non-mobile applications, the ten most commonly occurring vulnerabilities are the following, reported as *percentage of applications* and *median vulnerability count*:
+If we zoom in on the non-mobile applications, the ten most commonly occurring vulnerabilities are the following, reported as the *percentage of applications* and *median vulnerability count*:

 ![Top 10 vulnerabilities](img/L8-security-report-2.png)